 You may feel sad, discouraged, ashamed, or alone after getting an ileostomy.
 You may cry or become angry easily, or you may not have much patience.

-Try talking with a close friend, your doctor or nurse, or a family member you feel close to.
-Ask your doctor about seeing a mental health counselor.
+Try talking with a close friend, your health care provider, or a family member you feel close to.
+Ask your provider about seeing a mental health counselor.
 There may also be a support group in your area for people who have had ileostomies.

 When you eat out or go to a party, remember it is normal for most people to use the bathroom after they eat or drink.
 DO NOT feel embarrassed or self-conscious if you need to use the bathroom to empty your pouch.